-For those who have served our country in the Armed Forces, Congress has passed laws which provide for extensive medical and disability benefits.
+For those who have served our country in the Armed Forces, Congress has passed laws that provide for extensive medical and disability benefits.
 Congress wrote these laws to be “veteran-friendly.”
 Unfortunately, the Department of Veterans’ Affairs does not always interpret these laws in favor of the veteran.

 Click to listen to Brian Hill speak about veterans disability law.

 There are two basic types of benefits available through the Department of Veterans’ Affairs.
 These are VA disability benefits and health benefits.

 Veterans may be entitled to two different types of disability payments.
-These are service connected compensation benefits and non-service connected pension benefits.
+These are service connected disability compensation benefits and non-service connected pension benefits.

-VA disability benefits are monthly payments made to service men and women, and, in some cases, their families.
+VA service connected disability compensation benefits are monthly payments made to veterans, and, in some cases, their families.
 The veteran is entitled to compensation when he can show that this disability is related to an injury or event in service.
-The disability payments, known as the disability rating are based on the degree of the injury.
-A serviceman does not have to be completely disabled to receive compensation benefits.
+The disability payments, known as the disability rating are based on the degree of the current disability.
+A veteran does not have to be completely disabled to receive compensation benefits.

-For servicemen who served in a period of war, the VA law allows a pension benefit, regardless of whether the disability was service connected.
-This benefit is income and asset tested and only applies to those wartime veterans who do not have significant income and assets.
+For servicemen who served in a period of war, the VA law allows non-service connected pension benefit, regardless of whether the disability was service connected.
+This benefit is income and asset tested and only applies to those wartime veterans who do not have significant income and assets and are completely disabled.

 Widows and widowers of deceased veterans may also be entitled to payments based on a disability of their spouse.
-The VA law provides for a monthly payment where a service connected condition contributed to the of death the veteran or where the veteran was totally disabled because of a service connected condition for a certain period of time before the death.
+The VA law provides for a monthly payment, known as DIC benefits, where a service connected condition contributed to the death of the veteran or where the veteran was totally disabled because of a service connected condition for a certain period of time before the death.

 Retroactive Awards for Veterans Disability Claims